Cyberlipid

 Long-chain alcohols (C18, C24, C28) from the femoral glands in the male lizard Acanthodactylus boskianus play a role in chemical communication as a scent marking pheromone (Khannoon ER et al., Chemoecology 2011, 21, 143).

-Various fatty alcohols are found in the waxy film that plants have over their leaves and fruits.
+Various fatty alcohols are found in beeswax, insect wax and in the waxy film that plants have over their leaves and fruits.
 Among them, octacosanol (C28:0) is the most frequently cited.

 1-Octanol and 3-octanol are components of the mushroom flavor (Maga JA, J Agric Food Chem 1981, 29, 1).
 3-Octanol is a volatile infochemical present in fungi and recognisable by fungivores (Holighaus G et al., Chemoecology 2014, 24, 57).